 JOHN: Is that what you mean?

-MARY: That’s okay.
+QUESTIONER: That’s okay.

 JOHN: Am I not understanding your question?

-MARY: Well...no, it's like, I thought...I always thought that if we’re faithful on earth with what we do, God’s going to give us more responsibility, right?
+QUESTIONER: Well, no. It’s like I thought – I always thought that if we’re faithful on earth with what we do, God’s going to give us more responsibility.
+Right?
 So if we’re faithful in heaven, is God going to do the same thing in heaven?

 JOHN: Well thank you.

-ED: And my friend Bob Fears just loves you a lot from Fullerton, California.
-And my question is this, how do I deal with seemingly Christian people who love the Lord a lot who are coming to me telling me these are not...I mean, Charismatic conditions, people who look in the Word of God and they say...This is...you say works...works.
-How do we deal, cause I want to stand up and say, “No way, this man stands for the Word of God.”
+QUESTIONER: And my friend Bob Pierce just loves you a lot, from Fullerton, California.
+But my question is this, how do I deal with seemingly Christian people who love the Lord a lot who are coming to me telling me – these are not – I mean Charismatics who does this – people who look in the Word of God and they say, “He’s saying works, works”?
+How do we deal – cause I want to stand up and say, “No way, this man stands for the Word of God.”
 But how do we show compassion to people who are saying that like Pastor Hocking or Pastor MacArthur is a cultist?
 Do we put them aside or –?

-ED: Thank you.
+QUESTIONER: Thank you.

 JOHN: “But I’m certainly not going to be a bucket for your rumors to land in.”
 Okay?

-ED: Yes, thank you.
+QUESTIONER: Yes, thank you.

 JOHN: And be gracious when you say that.
 I think we’ll just have time for maybe three more, one from each line.
 I hate to cut you off but our time is gone.

-Terran(?): Okay, my name is Terran Chapman and my question was on Revelation 3:16 where it talks about the Lord spewing you out of your...out of His mouth if your works are neither hot nor cold.
+QUESTIONER: Okay, my name is Terran Chapman and my question was on Revelation 3:16 where it talks about the Lord spewing you out of His mouth if your works are neither hot nor cold.
 And I’m wondering how that relates to once being saved always being saved.

-JOHN: Well, first of all you have to understand that He’s writing to a church, to the angel in the church at Laodicea write, "I know your deeds, you're neither cold nor hot.
-I would that you were cold or hot so because you’re lukewarm and neither hot or cold I’ll spit you out of my mouth."
+JOHN: Well first of all you have to understand that He’s writing to a church.
+“To the angel in the church at Laodicea write, ‘I know your deeds.
+You’re neither cold nor hot.
+I would that you were cold or hot so because you’re lukewarm and neither hot or cold I’ll spit you out of my mouth.’”
 What He is talking about here is not a Christian losing his salvation, but a church losing its witness.
 He’s talking about a church losing its impact, losing its identity, and it did.
-And if a church doesn’t take a strong stand, it will lose its power, it will lose its presence, it will lose its place in the community.
-That’s the issue, okay?
+And if a church doesn’t take a strong stand, it will lose its power; it will lose its presence; it will lose its place in the community.
+That’s the issue.
+Okay?

 JOHN: There are those who believe that it was a miracle of hearing.
 There are those who affirm that.
 Chuck, are you here?
 Do you know who might defend that view?
-Yeah, there are quite a few who would...because they say everyone heard in his own language.
+Yeah, there are quite a few who would, because they say everyone heard in his own language.

 QUESTIONER: Okay, I’ve never heard either side – well, I’ve never even heard it addressed.

 JOHN: Yeah, but then when you come to 1 Corinthians 14 it is definitely speaking and not hearing.
-So why would you have a tongues...why would you even use the expression languages if you’re not talking about languages, you’re talking about the hearing miracle?
+So why would you have a tongues – why would you even use the expression languages if you’re not talking about languages, you’re talking about the hearing miracle?
 So I don’t think that really holds up very well.
 Particularly if you want a consistent interpretation of the miracle of tongues in Corinthians, it is very clear that he’s talking about a language spoken, not a language heard.
 Okay?
 And my book entitled The Charismatics – I don’t know if you have that?

-QUESTIONER: Yes I have that.
+QUESTIONER: Yes, I have that.